aastha2468/spooknav/README.md

 ## How it works

-spooknav is a web application using the MapBox API.
+spookynav is a web application using the MapBox API.
 Using spooknav, parents can explore a customized map of the Baltimore area.
 On the map, they can click on ghost icons to see statistics about sex offenders, gun convictions, and CCTV camera presence in different areas.

 To build this safety map, we examined three datasets, a dataset of sex offenders (https://www.dpscs.state.md.us/onlineservs/sor/sor_listings/pdf_name.pdf), a dataset of gun convictions (https://data.baltimorecity.gov/Public-Safety/Gun-Offenders/aivj-4x23), and a dataset of CCTV cameras in the Baltimore area (https://data.baltimorecity.gov/Public-Safety/CCTV-Locations-Obsolete/hdyb-27ak).
 We preprocessed, cleaned, and read the data, and for the gun and CCTV data, we were able to pull latitude and longitude coordinates.
 For the sex offender data, we used a MapQuest key to geocode the string addresses into latitude and longitude.